-- a. the courses of the master's programmes

 - Globalisation and Law

 - > Nederlands recht, except for the course Capita Selecta Criminologie

 - > Forensica, Criminologie en Rechtspleging

-- > Recht en Arbeid
+- Recht en Arbeid

 - as named in this annex

-- b. the courses

-- .
+.
 Advocaat en ethos / The good lawyer

 - .

+- .
 Customs law

 - .
 Advanced customs law

 - .
 Global tax policy and governance

-- c. courses from the European Law School programme which are not part of this specialisation
+c. courses from the European Law School programme which are not part of this specialisation